-Having the correct cleaning solutions on hand will allow you to respond quickly to unexpected spills.
+Having the correct cleaning solutions on hand will allow you to address unexpected spills quickly.
 When cleaning a spot or stain, always pre-test in a small, inconspicuous area.
 Clean from the outside to the middle of the affected area to prevent water marks.
 If the overall condition of your furniture is soiled, consult a professional upholstery cleaning service.

-Leather is a natural product and no two hides are alike.
+Leather is a natural product.
+No two hides are alike.
 For regular care and cleaning, wipe down leather pieces periodically with a dry, clean cloth to remove dust and prevent dirt build-up.

-If machine washing is recommended, remove the slipcover from the piece and zip all seat, back and throw casings.
-Use the Gentle cycle of your washing machine and wash the slipcover in cold water with a mild detergent.
-Do not overload the capacity of your washer (you may need to run 2 loads as it is recommended to clean all parts of the slipcover to avoid color variation).
-Tumble dry for 3-5 minutes on low heat and then continue drying on the air cycle.
-Return the slipcover, slightly damp, to the frame starting at the back of the frame and working from arm to arm.
+If machine washing is recommended, remove the slipcover and all seat, back and throw casings.
+Use the Gentle cycle to wash the slipcover in cold water with a mild detergent.
+Do not overload the capacity of your washer (you may need to run two loads as it is recommended to clean all parts of the slipcover to avoid color variation).
+Tumble dry for 3-5 minutes on low heat, then continue drying on the Air cycle.
+Return the slipcover, slightly damp, to the frame starting at the back then working from arm to arm.

 Outdoor Furniture Care & Maintenance

-Do not remove cushion covers from cushion cores!
+Do not remove cushion covers from cushion cores.
 Outdoor cushions are made so that the fabric can be cleaned right on top of the core.

 Periodic cleaning is the only requirement to maintain your teak furniture.
-First, hose down the furniture with fresh water.
-Avoid spraying the teak with a high pressure hose, as high pressure can erode the surface of the timber.
-Next, scrub the wet furniture using a soft bristle brush and a solution of 2/3 cup laundry detergent and 1/4 cup bleach in 1 gallon of warm water.
-When finished, rinse the entire piece with more fresh water to remove any remaining solution.
+Hose down the furniture with fresh water.
+Avoid spraying teak with a high-pressure hose which can erode the surface of the timber.
+Scrub the wet furniture with a soft bristle brush and a cleaning solution of 2/3 cup laundry detergent and 1/4 cup bleach per gallon of warm water.
+Rinse thoroughly to remove any remaining solution.
 Allow the furniture to air-dry.

-You may rinse the frame with fresh water using a high hose pressure.
-Be careful to avoid any teak details on the furniture as the high pressure can erode the surface of the timber.
+You may rinse the frame with a high-pressure hose.
+Be careful to avoid any teak parts, as the high pressure can erode the surface of the timber.